Pack3tL0ss/central-api-cli/README.md

 ## Installation

 The recommended method is to use uv, which is a single Rust binary that you can use to install Python apps.
-It's significantly faster than alternative tools, and will get you up and running with Posting in seconds.  `uv` will install `centralcli` in an isolated environment and expose the `cencli` command in PATH.
+It's significantly faster than alternative tools, and will get you up and running with Central CLI in seconds.  `uv` will install `centralcli` in an isolated environment and expose the `cencli` command in PATH.

 You don't even need to worry about installing Python yourself - uv will manage everything for you.